Outdoor Summer Fun in Jacksonville

 More Cheap & Free Summer Fun in Jacksonville

-Shannon Beckham is a former Special Education teacher, turned SAHM that doesn’t spend a lot of time staying at home.
+Shannon is a former Special Education teacher, turned stay at home mom that doesn’t spend a lot of time staying at home.
 Mom to Cole & Kiley, she loves cheering on the Gators, early morning visits to the beach and traveling with her family.
-She blogs about her adventures at The Beckham Project.
+She blogs about her family travel adventures at The Beckham Project and hosts the podcast, Jacksonville Momcast, where she chats with Jacksonville moms about motherhood and more in the 904.

 Jacksonville Beach Moms Guide to Restaurants, Fun for Kids, Free things to do in Jacksonville Beach, Ponte Vedra Beach, Neptune Beach, Atlantic Beach, Mayport